logue/vite-vue2-vuetify-ts-starter/README.md

 In addition, [ESLint](https://eslint.org/), [Stylelint](https://stylelint.io/), and [Prettier](https://prettier.io/) are also included and are set to be executed automatically at runtime and commit.
 (Since these settings are set strictly, please relax yourself.)

+### Composition API

 It also supports the [Composition API](https://composition-api.vuejs.org/).
 The installed VueRouter and Vuex are for Vue2, but you can use the functions (such as `useRouter()`, `useRoute()` and `useStore()`) for the composition API for Vue3.

 Of course, Vuetify instance can also be accessed with `useVuetify()`.
+In the Composition API, you can handle it in the same way as `this.$vuetify` by entering `const vuetify = useVuetify();` in the `setup()` function.

-It is possible to mix code written in composition-api and code written in vue-property-decolator, but it is not recommended to use them together in the same component. [^1]
+It is possible to mix code written in Composition API and code written in vue-property-decolator, but it is not recommended to use them together in the same component. [^1]

 If you are thinking of supporting Vue2 and Vue3 both, consider introducing [vue-demi](https://github.com/vueuse/vue-demi).